plugrafico/dataviz24_sc/README.md

 .. https://rpubs.com/rafaelmesquita/dataviz24_sc_fig1

 ### What terms characterized each decade? :speech_balloon:
-The following plot is a comparative word could that indicates what words were most peculiar to each time period.
+The following plot is a comparative wordcloud that indicates what words were distinctive to each time period.
 It allows us to see, from the first mentions to women in Security Council resolutions in the 1990s, until the current decade, what were some of the accompanying topics and the context in which women were being references.
-The distinctive terms for each of the four decades show
+The terms unique to each decade show some of the hot-spots with which the international community was grappling at each point in time and the UN missions deployed to these locations.

 ![comparison wordcloud static](/static/fig2.png)